elastic/kibana/rfcs/text/0003_handler_interface.md

 name of the context provider and the value is the return value of the provider.
 Key facts about context providers:

-- **Context providers cannot access context from other providers.** They should be fully self-contained and not dependent on other contexts.
-The order that they execute is not guaranteed.
+- **Context providers are executed in registration order.** Providers are registered during the setup phase, which happens in topological dependency order, which will cause the context providers to execute in the same order.
+  Providers can leverage this property to rely on the context of dependencies to be present during the execution of its own providers.
+All context registered by Core will be present during all plugin context provider executions.
-- **Context providers may be executed with the different arguments from handlers** Each service owner should define what arguments are available to context providers, however the context itself should never be an argument (see point above).
+- **Context providers may be executed with the different arguments from handlers.** Each service owner should define what arguments are available to context providers, however the context itself should never be an argument (see point above).
 - **Context providers cannot takeover the handler execution.** Context providers cannot "intercept" handlers and return a different response.
 This is different than traditional middleware.
-It should be noted that throwing an exception will be bubbled up to the calling code and will prevent the handler from getting executed at all.
+It should be noted that throwing an exception will be bubbled up to the calling code and may prevent the handler from getting executed at all.
 How the service owner handles that exception is service-specific.
-- **Values returned by context providers are expected to be valid for the entire scope of the handler.**
+- **Values returned by context providers are expected to be valid for the entire execution scope of the handler.**

 Here's a simple example of how a service owner could construct a context and execute a handler: